 Timetable for taking decisions and notifying teachers of decisions

 The STPCD requires every governing body to carry out an annual pay determination for every teacher, including every leadership group teacher, with effect from 1 September.
 The governing body is required to notify all leadership group teachers of the outcome of pay decisions in writing at the earliest opportunity and no more than one month after the decision is taken.
 Any consequent pay increase is effective from the previous 1 September (para 3.1 a).
-While the STPCD does not contain any statutory deadline for taking pay decisions, the DfE’s pay advicestates that decisions should be made “as quickly as is reasonably possible” and notes that many schools have retained the former statutory deadline of 31 October (31 December for head teachers).
+While the STPCD does not contain any statutory deadline for taking pay decisions, many schools have retained the former statutory deadline of 31 October (31 December for head teachers).
 The NEU advises that all schools should take decisions by this date or as soon as practicable thereafter.

 Setting the criteria and standards for standards for pay progression